Quantum Advantage in Distributed Sensing with Noisy Quantum Networks: Condition for quantum advantage

-\textit{Condition for quantum advantage.---}To demonstrate quantum advantage, the comparison baseline should be the optimal local sensing strategy where each sensor node can estimate the local parameter to the best accuracy possible under the resource constraints, and we then use the estimated values to approximate their average.
+To demonstrate quantum advantage, the comparison baseline should be the optimal local sensing strategy where each sensor node can estimate the local parameter to the best accuracy possible under the resource constraints, and we then use the estimated values to approximate their average.